f3rm/f3rm/README.md

 download all the datasets (requires ~300MB disk space) into the `datasets/` directory relative to your current directory.

 Run `f3rm-download-data -h` to see how to download specific datasets or set your own save directory.
+We provide a short description of each dataset in [assets/datasets.md](assets/datasets.md).

 ### Training a Feature Field